 All that said, Barbara agrees that the pieces are great for adults to play too; I certainly enjoyed playing through them, and I will be encouraging my intermediate adult students to invest in this book as soon as they can!

-Rendezvous with Midnight is, quite simply, a fabulous collection of pieces.
-I would certainly rank it as the best of Barbara’s works, and a significant addition to the late intermediate piano repertoire.
+Rendezvous with Midnight is quite simply a fabulous collection of pieces.
+I would certainly rank it as one of the best of Barbara’s works, and a significant addition to the late intermediate piano repertoire.

 Judge for yourself – don’t forget that you can listen to recordings of all the 13 pieces on the Editions Musica Ferrum website here.